An annuity gives you a guaranteed income for a set period of time, or the rest of your life.

 When you buy an annuity, you choose whether you want the payments to last for:

-- a fixed number of years
+- a fixed number of years, or

 - the rest of your life